Historic Curiosities

 Sessions House Northampton

-website maker The Sessions House is Northampton’s former courthouse.
+The Sessions House is Northampton’s former courthouse.
 It was one of the first buildings to be built after the Great Fire of Northampton in 1675.
 It is a single-storey, stone building in the classical style of architecture, which was designed by Henry Bell of King’s Lynn in 1676.

 Sessions House Country Hall, George Row, Northampton, NN1 1DF